What Causes Hair Loss From Weight Loss?

 Prevention

 If you’re looking to keep your hair healthy while trying a new diet or just want a boost, you should try Dr. Balwi’s Biotin and Keratin supplements.
-They are two of the most important nutrients for the production and maintenance of your hair.
+These are two of the most important nutrients for the production and maintenance of your hair.
 It helps to safeguard against shock loss and thickens the hair structure.

 Safe ways to lose weight